xiangyu-zhong/xiangyu-zhong.github.io/_pages/about.md

 Recent News:
 ======
+- [05/2025] One paper is accepted by ICML.
+Thanks to co-authors.
+See you in Vancouver!
 - [12/2024] Received the Outstanding Students Awards by CUHK.
 - [06/2024] Won the Second Prize at 4MT Competition, IEEE Communications Society, in Denver, CO, USA.
 - [06/2024] Awarded the Talent Development Scholarship by HKSAR government.